fathifathan/laravel-fathi-tasks/README.md

 # Week 03 Assignment - Web Framework (Laravel)

 ## Student Information
-- **Name** : [Nama Kamu]
+- **Name** : Fathi Fathan Fathurrahman Nuryadin
-- **NIM**  : [NIM Kamu]
+- **NIM**  : 2310130005

 ## Description
-This repository contains the Week 03 assignment for the Web Framework class.
+This repository contains assignments for the Web Framework class.
-The task is to replace native PHP views with Laravel Blade templates,
-and implement all routes with their corresponding views.
+The assignment is to replace the native PHP views with Laravel Blade templates, and implement all routes with the appropriate views.
-Bootstrap is used for front-end design.
+Bootstrap is used for the front-end design.

 ## Routes
 - `/` → Home